alxmrs/website/src/faqs.md

 have to replace my hacked-together solution with a "real" static site generator until I found [this awesome project](https://github.com/chambln/pandoc-rss) for generating an RSS feed!
 It seems like I'm not the only pandoc obsessed developer out there (there are dozens of us!).
-I guess the allure of creating a website in PowerPoint too strong to let this go...
+I guess the allure of creating a website in PowerPoint is too strong to let go...

 If you find any part of it that is not accessible or generally unusable, please reach out to me, and I'll correct it.